EDITOR’S NOTE: This story was originally published in April 2017 and updated in March 2019.

 In 1934, Dr. Houston Moore, who’d been instrumental in the creation of Wilmington’s Greenfield Lake Park and Gardens, had the idea to hold a festival each year “when the flowers burst into bloom.”
 The first Azalea Festival was held in 1948, and Moore couldn’t have been more pleased, wrote the Raleigh News & Observer: “For 16 years, Dr. Moore has lived, thought, and dreamed azaleas.”

 No doubt Moore would be especially proud of one of the festival’s most colorful events: the Cape Fear Garden Club’s annual tour of public and private gardens.
-This April, a dozen gardens, including historic Airlie with its 100,000 azaleas, will open their gates to visitors.
+From April 3-7, a dozen gardens, including historic Airlie with its 100,000 azaleas, will open their gates to visitors.
 Azalea Belles — young women in hoop skirts as colorful as the flowers around them — will serve as hostesses.
 And each of these gardeners, who, like Moore, live, think, and dream azaleas, will have their time in the sun.